ntch2000/web-api-code-quiz/README.md

 ### Development notes

 - refactored the code to utilize html containers to display the application content

   - originally tried to dynamically generate all elements

+  used the array sort function to sort the scores watched (JavaScript Problem: Sorting an Array of Objects - All Things JavaScript, LLC)https://www.youtube.com/watch?v=0d76_2sksWY to help understand how the function works